JackSzwergold/Writing/Treasure Chest of Gold Coins.md

 ***

-*Treasure Chest of Gold Coins: My Accent and the Speech Class (c) by Jack Szwergold.
+*Treasure Chest of Gold Coins: My Accent and the Speech Class (c) Copyright 2015 by Jack Szwergold.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*